-- (7) "Nonparty participant" means a person, other than a party and the party's collaborative lawyer, that participates in a collaborative law process. - (8) "Party" means a person that signs a collaborative law participation agreement and whose consent is necessary to resolve a collaborative matter. - (9) "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, public corporation, government or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity. - (10) "Proceeding" means:
+- a. lawyers who practice law together in a partnership, professional corporation, sole proprietorship, limited liability company, or association, and - b. lawyers employed in a legal services organization, or the legal department of a corporation or other organization, or the legal department of a government or governmental subdivision, agency, or instrumentality; - 7.
+"Nonparty participant" means a person, other than a party and the party's collaborative lawyer, that participates in a collaborative law process; - 8.
+"Party" means a person that signs a collaborative law participation agreement and whose consent is necessary to resolve a collaborative matter; - 9.
+"Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, public corporation, government or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity;

+10. "Proceeding" means:

-- (A) a judicial, administrative, arbitral, or other adjudicative process before a tribunal, including related prehearing and post-hearing motions, conferences, and discovery; or - (B) a legislative hearing or similar process. - (11) "Prospective party" means a person that discusses with a prospective collaborative lawyer the possibility of signing a collaborative law participation agreement. - (12) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.
+- a. a judicial, administrative, arbitral, or other adjudicative process before a tribunal, including related prehearing and post-hearing motions, conferences, and discovery, or - b. a legislative hearing or similar process; - 11.
+"Prospective party" means a person that discusses with a prospective collaborative lawyer the possibility of signing a collaborative law participation agreement;

-- (13) "Related to a collaborative matter" means involving the same parties, transaction or occurrence, nucleus of operative fact, dispute, claim, or issue as the collaborative matter. - (14) "Sign" means, with present intent to authenticate or adopt a record: - (A) to execute or adopt a tangible symbol; or - (B) to attach to or logically associate with the record an electronic symbol, sound, or process. - (15) "Tribunal" means:
+- 12. "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form; - 13.
+"Related to a collaborative matter" means involving the same parties, transaction or occurrence, nucleus of operative fact, dispute, claim, or issue as the collaborative matter; - 14.
+"Sign" means, with present intent to authenticate or adopt a record: - a. to execute or adopt a tangible symbol, or - b. to attach to or logically associate with the record an electronic symbol, sound, or process; and

+15. "Tribunal" means:

-- (A) a court, arbitrator, administrative agency, or other body acting in an adjudicative capacity which, after presentation of evidence or legal argument, has jurisdiction to render a decision affecting a party's interests in a matter; or - (B) a legislative body conducting a hearing or similar process. - SECTION 3.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1891.3 of Title 12, unless there is created a duplication in numbering, reads as follows: - APPLICABILITY. - Except as provided in Section 20 of this act, the Collaborative Law Act applies to a collaborative law participation agreement that meets the requirements of Section 4 of this act signed on or after January 1, 2014.
+- a. a court, arbitrator, administrative agency, or other body acting in an adjudicative capacity which, after presentation of evidence or legal argument, has jurisdiction to render a decision affecting a party's interests in a matter, or - b. a legislative body conducting a hearing or similar process.

-'''
+SECTION 3.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 3303 of Title 12, unless there is created a duplication in numbering, reads as follows:

+APPLICABILITY.

+This act applies to a collaborative law participation agreement that meets the requirements of Section 4 of this act signed on or after the effective date of this act.

 SECTION 4.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1891.4 of Title 12, unless there is created a duplication in numbering, reads as follows:
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 3304 of Title 12, unless there is created a duplication in numbering, reads as follows:

-'''